-How many times have you heard that it’s more profitable to retain an existing customer than attract a new one?
+Brand loyalty success is essential.
+I mean, how many times have you heard that it’s more profitable to retain an existing customer than attract a new one?
 Once, twice, a billion?
 Businesses receive that advice over and over, and over.
 Because it’s true.
-Building a base of stable, loyal customers is essential for any brand or retailer.
+Building a base of stable, loyal customers is paramount for any brand or retailer.

 Hubspot found that customers today trust companies 55% less than they used to.
 However, if you can overcome that barrier and build loyalty and trust, you’ll set your brand up for success.
 About 61% of loyal customers go out of their way to buy the brands they love, and 60% make more frequent purchases.

 A consumer will start to trust a brand when the brand delivers on exactly what it presents itself to be.
 Brands and retailers can accomplish this by being authentic in everything they do.
 About 80% of customers have gained loyalty for a brand over time because of great experiences with an excellent product, service, advice, and more.

 Brands that have a positive, seamless end-to-end shopping experience and find ways to make existing customers feel special are the ones that are most successful today.
 Let’s take a look at a few brands that excel at building loyalty with their customer bases.

 Starbucks gets a gold star for brand loyalty.
 Starbucks fans support it like supporting a football team.
 The company has developed a loyalty program called “My Starbucks Rewards” that keeps coffee-drinkers coming back to stores over and over again.
 As of July 2021, the loyalty program has 24.2 million members in the U.S.

 The Starbucks app makes ordering, customizing, and paying for coffee very easy.
 The company also uses personalization to offer customers individualized rewards based on past purchases.
 Plus, customers earn stars every time they make a purchase in the app that they can eventually redeem for free food, drinks, or Starbucks merch.